VictorAuYeung/AI-Chatbot/README.md

 ## Project Description
 I created this personal project by implementing an AI chat bot using the Zephyr-7B-β Large-Language-Model, and utilizing context and chat session history to hold more lifelike conversations.
 It has a simple UI and mimics conversational AI models like ChatGPT, but trades extensive training for a more optimized performance.

-The model being used, Zephyr-7B-β, is itself a finetuned from the MistralAI/Mistral-7B-v0.1 model.
+The model being used, Zephyr-7B-β, is itself finetuned from the MistralAI/Mistral-7B-v0.1 model.
 This model is a series of AI language models specifically trained to act as helpful assistants.

 For more information: 🦾 [Zephyr-7B-Beta](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta)